 Conversations about governance, policy, and leadership The Bedrosian Center’s Lunch with a Leader series provides students with the opportunity to hear ideas from local, state, and national leaders as well as share their ideas and gain inspiration for effective governance in an enjoyable, informal setting.
 Karen Bass was re-elected to her second term representing the…

-As the daughter of a letter carrier growing up in Los Angeles’s Fairfax district, Karen Bass remembers watching the momentous Civil Rights movement with her father.
+by Jeremy Loudenback As the daughter of a letter carrier growing up in Los Angeles’s Fairfax district, Karen Bass remembers watching the momentous Civil Rights movement with her father.
 Little did she know that she would make some of her own history later in life.
-In 2008, she was selected as the first African-American woman to serve as…
+In 2008, she was selected as the first African-American woman to…